Fits, seizures and convulsions generally mean the same thing.

 Do

-• If possible, try to video the seizure on a mobile phone as it can provide a lot of useful information to your child’s doctor or nurse.
+- If possible, try to video the seizure on a mobile phone as it can provide a lot of useful information to your child’s doctor or nurse.
 Video can help confirm the type of seizure which then helps decide which tests and treatment may be needed.
-Try to capture the whole child in the video, say out loud what you are seeing and show how
+Try to capture the whole child in the video, say out loud what you are seeing and show how they respond to you.

 Do not